bsmith89/midas2-wiki/SNV-Module.md

    gnl|Prokka|UHGG000587_14|34360|A   26    10    0     0     1     2     0     0
    ```

-   Second, population major and minor alleles for a single site can be computed based on accumulated read counts or sample counts across all relevant samples (specified via `snp_pooled_method`).
-The population allele refers to the most abundant/prevalent allele, and the population minor allele refers to the second most prevalent/abundant allele.
+   Second, population major and minor alleles for a single site can be computed based on the accumulated read counts or sample counts across all relevant samples.
+The population major allele refers to the most abundant/prevalent allele, and the population minor allele refers to the second most prevalent/abundant allele.

    For example, the population major allele of the site `gnl|Prokka|UHGG000587_14|34360|A` in the above example is `A` defined by accumulated read counts and `C` defined by accumulated sample counts.

-   Third, MIDAS 2.0 collects and reports the sample-by-site matrix of the corresponding (1) site depths and (2) allele frequency of the above calculated **population minor allele** for each sample.
+   Third, MIDAS 2.0 collects and reports the sample-by-site matrix of the corresponding (1) site depth and (2) allele frequency of the above calculated **population minor allele** for all the relevant samples.
+In these two matrices, MIDAS 2.0 encode `site_depth = 0` and `allele_frequency = -1` with the special meaning of missing <site, sample> pair.

 5. **Chunkified Pileup Implementation**

-   Both single-sample and across-samples pileup was parallelized on the unit of chunk of sites, which is indexed by <species_id, chunk_id>.
-Only when all chunks from the same species finished processing, chunk-level pileup results would be merged into species-level pileup file.
+   Both single-sample and across-samples pileup are parallelized on the unit of chunk of sites, which is indexed by <species_id, chunk_id>.
+Only when all chunks from the same species finished processing, chunk-level pileup results will merged into species-level pileup result.

    This implementation makes population SNV analysis across thousands of samples possible.
 To compute the population SNV for one chunk, all the pileup results of corresponding sites across all the samples need to be read into memory.
 With the uses of multiple CPUs, multiple chunks can be processed at the same time.
-Therefore, for large collections of samples, we recommend higher CPU counts and smaller chunk sizes to optimally balance memory and I/O usage, especially for highly prevalent species.
-Users can adjust the number of sites per chunk via the `chunk_size` (default value = 1000000).
-MIDAS 2.0 also has a `robust_chunk` option, where adjusting chunk size based on species prevalence.
+Therefore, for large collections of samples, we recommend higher CPU counts and smaller chunk size to optimally balance memory and I/O usage, especially for highly prevalent species.
+Users can adjust the number of sites per chunk via `chunk_size` (default value = 1000000).
+MIDAS 2.0 also has a `robust_chunk` option, where assigning different chunk sizes to different species based on the species prevalence.

 ### Sample commands